The first time I made fondue, I burned the cheese.

 Method

 Step 1: Prepare the pot.
-Rub the inside of the fondue pot (caquelon) with the cut garlic clove.
-This deposits garlic oil on the surface—a subtle flavor base.
+Rub the pot with the cut garlic clove.

 Beyond the classic: fondue variations